 The dilemma with self-employment is that when you apply for a mortgage, your reduced income also reduces your buying power.
 For example, if you make $60,000 each year, but you write-off $20,000 in expenses, your perceived buying power will only be $40,000, which limits the type of mortgage you will be eligible to receive.

 In order to prove your income to a lender, a self-employed borrower must go through an income verification process, which involves submitting an official Notice of Assessment and financial statements prepared by a third party, for the previous two year period.

 If you are unable to provide proof of your income in the traditional way, then you may still apply for certain programs through Canada’s default mortgage lenders.
 To qualify for these programs, you will need to provide a 2-year history of managing your credit and finances responsibly.
 You can learn more about the programs available below:

-To learn more about self-employed mortgages, click here to read our blog about getting a mortgage when self-employed in Canada.
+To learn more about self-employed mortgages, click here to read our blog about mortgages for entrepreneurs in Canada.

 Tips for Securing a Self-Employed Mortgage